Testing Your Pasture - for Peace of Mind

 8.7

 This particular pasture was tested in North Dakota during October when the night temperatures dipped below 40 degrees F for several hours, followed by sunny days.
 The sample was taken in the morning.
-Notice that the NSC is excellent - less than 13% (which was unexpected).
-Furthermore the sum of ESC + Starch is less than 10%.
+Notice that the ESC + Starch is excellent - less than 10%.
 This pasture is safe for the insulin resistant horse and the owners can feel comfortable allowing their horses to graze during the morning hours.
 In order to know if it is safe for afternoon grazing another sample should be obtained.

 Summary